foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 ==================

 Each Factory can be customized to control how CI handles it.
-This is managed in the “Factory Definition” which is located in a factory’s **ci-scripts.git** repository in the  **factory-config.yml** file.
+This is managed in the "Factory Definition" which is located in a factory's **ci-scripts.git** repository in the  **factory-config.yml** file.

 .. _def-notify: